Louis Gruenberg: Postwar film composing

 Back on the payroll in LA, Gruenberg was brought in to score the taut, well-received one-room drama of a Russian soldier holding a group of German soldiers, Counter-Attack (1945), written by soon-to-be-blacklisted John Howard Lawson.
-His next score was for a blacklisted writer who was already working without credit, Dalton Trumbo, in a low-budget Film Noir, The Gangster (1947).
+His next score was for a blacklisted writer who was already working without credit, Dalton Trumbo, in a low-budget film noir, The Gangster (1947).
 Arch of Triumph (aka Arc of Triumph) (1948) based on Erich Remarque's fifth novel, revisited suffering refugees, with Charles Boyer, Ingrid Bergman and Charles Laughton as a Nazi-in-hiding.
 Another prestigious flop, it cost $5 million to make but made less than a million at the box office.
 No one, it seemed, wanted to revisit a Paris where the Nazis had yet to be beaten.
-But Gruenberg's soaring brass-filled opening music is quite wonderful.

 All The King's Men (1949), the Pulitzer-Prize-winning fictional story of Huey Long, was a tremendous success, winning three top Oscars among many other prizes.
 Louis Gruenberg was nominated for Best Score in the newly minted Golden Globe Awards.
 Gruenberg's last Hollywood score was for Mickey Rooney and Peter Lorre in the film noir Quicksand (1950), directed by veteran Irving Pichel, and considered by many to be the adult Rooney's best work.
 Again, the orchestral opening under the credits has a powerful use of brass, and as Rooney descends into his life of petty crime, a sinewy jazz score emerges.

 Later years

 Louis Gruenberg's film composing career stops in 1950, and it seems a fair premise that, having worked with blacklisted writers (Trumbo and Lawsen), blacklisted directors (Irving Pichel and John Cromwell), and left-wing tainted actors (Ingrid Bergman, Fredric March), he either abandoned Hollywood at this moment in American cinema history or was abandoned by it.
 There is very little information on the impact of the blacklist on film composers, who tend to be overlooked in the best of times, and 1950 was not the best of times.

 During the last twenty years of his life, Gruenberg also became increasingly isolated from the concert music world.
 He did maintain a close friendship with Arnold Schoenberg, by now a permanent resident of Los Angeles as well as a music professor at UCLA, until the latter's death in 1951.

-Louis Gruenberg composed continually until his death in 1964 in Beverly Hills.
+Louis Gruenberg composed continually until his death, which took place at Cedars of Lebanon Hospital in Los Angeles on June 9, 1964.
+He was buried at Westwood Memorial Cemetery.
 Besides other works, he wrote five symphonies, four full length operas (Volpone, Jack and the Beanstalk, Antony and Cleopatra and The Dumb Wife) and the lengthy oratorio A Song of Faith.